cap-js-community/websocket/README.md

 `@ws` are exposed as websocket events under the websocket protocol path as follows: `/ws/chat`.
 Entities and operations are not exposed, as the service itself is not marked as websocket protocol.

+> Non-websocket service events are only active when at least one websocket enabled service is available (=> websocket protocol adapter active).

 ## Server Socket

 Each CDS handler request context is extended to hold the current server `socket` instance of the event.